Image Source Surfnetkids

-Saturn’s largest moon is the second largest in our Solar System, second only to Ganymede, Jupiter’s moon.
+Saturn’s largest moon is the 2nd biggest in the known Solar System, second only to Ganymede, Jupiter’s moon.
 It is the only moon in our system known to have an atmosphere consisting primarily of nitrogen.
 This fact makes her a great candidate for life off earth.

 Titan is bigger than the planet Mercury.
-This giant also has clouds, rain, rivers and lakes of liquid hydrocarbons like Methane and Ethane.
+This giant also has rain, clouds, rivers and lakes of liquid hydrocarbons like Ethane and Methane.
 An astronaut could walk on Titan’s surface without a pressure suit, would only need an oxygen mask and protection against the average temperature of minus 179 degrees Celsius.